-WHEREAS, in 2016, nearly 1⁄4 of all U.S. votes were cast by mail; and
+WHEREAS, in 2016, nearly /4 of all U.S. votes were cast by mail.
+Due to the pandemic the number of voters casting ballots on Election Day in 2020 rose to 46%; and

-WHEREAS, opinion polls consistently find that a majority of American support having an option to vote by mail; and
+WHEREAS, opinion polls consistently find that a majority of Americans' support having an option to vote by mail; and